4 Tips for Improving Traffic Data Collection and Analysis [With Templates]

-Traffic data acts as the backbone for government agencies to understand how and when people move.
+Traffic data collection and analysis act as the backbone for government agencies to understand how and when people move.
 When collected frequently and accurately enough, government departments ranging from transportation to economic development are able to leverage traffic data to inform their operations and planning.
 Whether public officials use this data for traffic studies, traffic signal optimization, or to generally understand movement patterns, consistent and accurate traffic data collection is key to efficient government services.

 Traditionally and to this day, the leading ways that agencies receive information about traffic patterns are through traffic counts collected by consultants and temporary/permanent sensors.
 The quality of these traffic counts depend a great deal on how they’re collected and in what format they’re collected in, and therein lies the problem.